-The festivity of Pongal takes place according to the Muhurt presented in the solar calendar.
+As a matter of fact, the festivity of Pongal takes place according to the Muhurt presented in the solar calendar.
 In accordance with the Tamil calendar, Pongal festival falls on the first day of the tenth month of Thai in the.
 Typically, the festival takes place in the month of January on the 14th or 15th date.
-One of the singularities of this festival is, it occurs on the almost exact same date every year.
+Above all, one of the singularities of this festival is, it occurs on the almost exact same date every year.

 Along with this, the festival day preceding Pongal is known to people as Bhogi which corresponds with Lohri, the eccentric festival of Punjab.